CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 # AWS Cloud Integration Using IRSA/EKS Pod Identities

-There are many ways to integrate your AWS Cost and Usage Report (CUR) with Kubecost.
+There are many ways to integrate your AWS Cost and Usage Report (CUR) with nOps.
 This tutorial is intended as the best-practice method for users whose environments meet the following assumptions:

-1. Kubecost will run in a different account than the AWS Payer Account
+1. nOps will run in a different account than the AWS Payer Account
 1. The IAM permissions will utilize AWS [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to avoid shared secrets
-1. The configuration of Kubecost will be done using a *cloud-integration.json* file, and not via Kubecost UI (following infrastructure as code practices)
+1. The configuration of nOps will be done using a *cloud-integration.json* file, and not via nOps UI (following infrastructure as code practices)

 If this is not an accurate description of your environment, see our [AWS Cloud Integration](aws-cloud-integrations.md) doc for more options.

 {% hint style="info" %}
-Kubecost also supports [EKS Pod Identity](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-eks-pod-identity/) as an alternative to IRSA.
+nOps also supports [EKS Pod Identity](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-eks-pod-identity/) as an alternative to IRSA.
 To set up EKS Pod Identities, complete steps 1-4 of the below tutorial fully, then follow Step 5 until you are prompted to move to the [optional Step 6](aws-cloud-integration-using-irsa.md#step-6-optional-setting-up-eks-pod-identity) below.
 {% endhint %}

-## Overview of Kubecost CUR integration
+## Overview of nOps CUR integration

 This guide is a one-time setup per AWS payer account and is typically one per organization.
 It can be automated, but may not be worth the effort given that it will not be needed again.